What is Entity Extraction?

 Lexalytics’ named entity extraction feature automatically pulls proper nouns from text and determines their sentiment from the document.
-Salience Engine and Semantria Excel/API all come with lists of pre-installed entities and pre-trained machine learning models so that you can get started immediately.
+Salience Engine and Semantria all come with lists of pre-installed entities and pre-trained machine learning models so that you can get started immediately.
 People, places, dates, companies, products, jobs, and titles are all automatically detected.
 Our machine learning models are so sophisticated, you’ll discover entities and relationships you didn’t know about.

-You’ll discover new competitors just entering the market;, track the activity of spokespeople at your competitors and customers, and catch new products at the moment of launch.
+You’ll discover new competitors just entering the market, track the activity of spokespeople at your competitors and customers, and catch new products at the moment of launch.
 These are just a few ways our named entity extraction tools will improve your visibility into your business landscape.

-You can also build your own lists of custom entities for tracking or train your own machine learning models for discovery purposes, to find entities specific to you.
+Using our easy online configuration tools, you can also build your own lists of custom entities for tracking or train your own machine learning models for discovery purposes, to find entities specific to you.
 Cuts of lumber, types of cancer, variants of a stereo model – anything that your business considers an entity — can be identified and tagged as such.
 When you feed your fledgling model training content, it will quickly understand the broader category you’re interested in and learn to pick up entities you wouldn’t think to include in your lists.

 When consumers are saying bad things about your competitors’ products, hit them with targeted advertising to sway them to your side before your competitor even knows there was a problem.
-If a customer has a bad experience with one of your products, identify the source of their troubles and respond appropriately, building good will and brand loyalty.
+If a customer has a bad experience with one of your products, identify the source of their troubles and respond appropriately, building goodwill and brand loyalty.